Bitcoin stock to flow model live chart

 - Current S/F

 - This one is representing most recent calculated stock to flow value.
 It shows two numbers.
-First one (1d) is showing value calculated based on one day production multiplied by 365 to estimate yearly production and second one takes actual production in last 365 days and calculates with it.
+First one (10d) is showing value calculated based on ten days production divided by 10 and multiplied by 365 to estimate yearly production and second one takes actual production in last 365 days and calculates with it.
 You can see time when it was calculaten on 4th card called "last update".

 - Current model price

 - Here we calculate model price in selected currency based on most recent data.
 It shows two values.
-First one is calculated based on one day production (last 24h) and second one based on production in last 365 days.
+First one is calculated based on ten days production and second one based on production in last 365 days.

 - Next halving estimate

 - Shows the date next halving event is estimated to take place.
-This estimation is based on a fact that blocks are generated every 10 minutes in ideal case.
-As it has been already said in reality this is not happeing exactly every 10 minutes so this date is changing as time passes.
+This estimation is based on a average interval between blocks in last 365 days.
+As it has been already said in reality blocks are not generated in ideal 10 minutes intervals so that is why average in last 365 days is taken.
 Small number in the brackets is showing number of days to go.

 - Last update